rogino/COSCNotes/DATA301/DATA301 Exam Notes.md

 Issue 1: **term spam** - add relevant keywords to the page (visible only to the search engine), and/or copy text from top results.

-Solution 1: statistical text analysis, duplicate page detection
+Solution 1: statistical text analysis, duplicate page detection.

 Solution 2: use text content of the in-links and surrounding text - trust what others say about you, know what you say.

-Issue 1: the internet banding together for jokes
+Issue 1: the internet banding together for jokes.

 Issue 2: **spam farms** - spammer link to target page from popular websites they have some access to (e.g. forums) and from sites they fully control (which the target page links to).